 Death of History: Witnessing Heritage Destruction in Syria and Iraq

 On October 28, 2015, in the Kennedy Caucus Room at the Russell Senate Office Building, a luncheon and panel discussion was hosted by the Penn Cultural Heritage Center of the University of Pennsylvania Museum.
 Accompanying the discussion was an educational exhibit concurrently showcased in the Russell Rotunda.
 Speakers included Senator Bob Casey, Senator David Perdue, House Foreign Affairs Committee Chairman Edward Royce, and House Foreign Affairs Committee Ranking Member Eliot Engel.

 The expert panel discussion featured:

-Unite to Save Conference: Investigating the Attributes of Successful Emergency Cultural Heritage Interventions
+Uniting to Save World Cultures Conference: Investigating the Attributes of Successful Emergency Cultural Heritage Interventions

 Twelve presentations were delivered on the following four themes: risk reduction; building the capacity for resilience; local leadership during crises; and negotiations and collaborations during and after a crisis.

 Vulnerable Heritage: Planning Responses in Iraq and Beyond Workshop, sponsored by the Smithsonian Institution, Penn Cultural Heritage Center at the University of Pennsylvania Museum, the Council of American Overseas Research Centers, and The American Academic Research Institute in Iraq.

 7th Annual Workshop for the U.S. Army Combatant Command Heritage Action Group, sponsored by the Smithsonian Institution and Combatant Command Heritage Action Group (CCHAG).

 Annual Meeting of the U.S. Committee of the Blue Shield, sponsored by the Smithsonian Institution and the Hirshhorn Museum and Sculpture Garden.